Jenkins is Experiencing UnknownHostException

 2. Troubleshoot your Hosts/DNS configuration

-This could be a misconfiguration of your hostnames or your DNS (if using a DNS).
+This could be a misconfiguration of your hostname or your DNS.

-Use ping of telnet to check that the host can be resolved:
+Use ping, nc, or telnet to check that the host can be resolved:

 If you are not using a DNS, check that the <hostname> is defined in /etc/hosts: